MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/native-messaging.md

 To acquire the extension and native application host, you can:

 1. Package the extension and the host together.
 When users install the package, both the extension and the host are installed.
-1. Install the extension from the Microsoft Edge Add-ons store, and have your extension prompt users to install the host.
+1. Install the extension from the [Microsoft Edge Add-ons store][EdgeAddons], and have your extension prompt users to install the host.

 Refer to the steps below to setup your extension to send and receive messages with native application hosts.